lammps/lammps/doc/src/Install_git.rst

 .. admonition:: Git protocols
    :class: note

-   The servers at github.com support the "https://" access protocol for anonymous, read-only access.
-If you have a suitably configured GitHub account, you may also use SSH protocol with the URL "git@github.com:lammps/lammps.git".
+   The servers at github.com support the "https" access protocol for anonymous, read-only access.
+If you have a suitably configured GitHub account, you may also use SSH protocol with the URL ``git@github.com:lammps/lammps.git``.

 The LAMMPS GitHub project is currently overseen by Axel Kohlmeyer (Temple U, akohlmey at gmail.com).